A home theater audio system

 When setting up your audio system, careful consideration must be given to speaker placement.
 The front speakers should be placed at equal distances from the center of the screen, and the center speaker should be at ear level.
 Surround speakers should be placed at ear level to the sides and behind the viewer.
 The subwoofer can be placed anywhere in the room, but try to avoid corners or enclosed spaces that can cause unwanted vibrations.

-See also How to Tilt My Tv Down Wall Mount
+See also How to Mount a Floating Tv Stand

 In addition to speaker placement, it’s important to consider the acoustics of the room.
 Hard surfaces like tile or hardwood floors can cause sound to bounce around and create echoes, while soft surfaces like carpet and curtains can absorb sound.
 Adding acoustic panels or rugs can help improve the overall sound quality of your home theater system.